Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **addColumns**

 Define additional columns to those defined in the template that you want to include in the download file.
-An array which uses the same format as the 'dataGrid' '@columns' option.
+An array which uses the same format as the `dataGrid` `@columns` option.

 **caption**